kruttaras/pvm/README.markdown

 have Java tooling in place.
 Play!
 1-series is purely Java-based, but can be extended to support Scala using a dedicated module.
 Play!
 2.x is mainly Scala based, so it is mandatory to have Scala tooling installed and in your path.

 To install create a folder somewhere in your filesystem with the "`pvm.sh`" file inside it.
+I put mine in a folder called "`~/utils/pvm`".
+The normal way of using .-prefixed directories unfortunately does not work well with Play.
-I put mine in a folder called "`.pvm`" in my home directory.
-This way it won't clutter your file listings, but is conveniently available when you need to access it.
+Having a separate directory for tools won't clutter your file listings, but is conveniently available when you need to access it.

 Or if you have `git` installed, then just clone it:

-    git clone git://github.com/kaiinkinen/pvm.git ~/.pvm
+    git clone git://github.com/kaiinkinen/pvm.git ~/utils/pvm

 To activate pvm, you need to source it from your bash shell

-    . ~/.pvm/pvm.sh
+    . ~/utils/pvm/pvm.sh

 I always add this line to my ~/.bashrc or ~/.profile file to have it automatically sources upon login.
 Often I also put in a line to use a specific version of play.